 Budget: Shakespeare Hotel

 For something really different, try staying at the Shakespeare Hotel (otherwise known as “The Shakey”).
 It is best known for being a bustling, 19th-century-style restaurant that serves up pub food and great beer, but there are also five rooms above the pub that offer great value for money.
-If you are looking for a unique place where to stay in Sydney, Australia the Shakespeare Hotel is a great option.
+If you are looking for a unique place to stay in Sydney, Australia, the Shakespeare Hotel is a great option.

 Bondi Beach

-Best Hotels in Bondi Beach
+Best Hotels In Bondi Beach

 Luxury: QT Bondi